 - Have a better understanding of community and economic development and its impacts on society

-This dual immersion program will allow participants to work within community partner organizations that address economic development in a variety of ways that may include community development, supporting youth savings camps, workforce re-entry, re-training and rehabilitation transitional housing programs, and social services outreach.
+This dual immersion program will allow participants to work with community partner organizations that address economic development in a variety of ways, e.g., through community development, youth savings camps, workforce re-entry, re-training and rehabilitation transitional housing programs, and social services outreach.
 Once teams have completed their six weeks of service in NC, they will travel to Durham, UK and serve with organizations engaged with similar development issues there, comparing and contrasting the ways in which each community is meeting the challenges of economic redevelopment.

-The range of service opportunities will be available on the Brodhead DukeEngage-Durham program page found on the Duke Community Service Center website.
+The range of service opportunities will be available on the DukeEngage-Durham page on the Duke Community Service Center website (https://community.duke.edu/duke-student-engagement/dukeengage-durham/).
 Former participants have worked with organizations including:

 In Durham, NC, after an initial interview with program staff, participants will interview in person with representatives of up to three nonprofits of interest.
 Both the participant and an agency representative must agree on the final placement.
 As community partners’ locations vary throughout Durham, commute times from Central Campus apartments will vary, as will the level of physical activity required for the various volunteer service opportunities.
 Participants will volunteer a minimum of 40 hours each week at their service site.
 In Durham, England, matches with partner organizations will be made in advance, based as closely as possible on final service placements in Durham, NC.
 Students will have information about their placements prior to departure and will receive a general one‐day orientation and overview to the organizations prior to reporting to their sites.